The majority of organisations moving to the cloud are doing so without evaluating the impact of a cloud outage.

 Depending on the complexity of application inter-dependencies during restart and the amount of data lost during the outage, the actual time of application recovery may be far longer than the time of infrastructure recovery.

-An organization may alternately decide to be more proactive and failover applications back to their on-premises data centre or to another cloud.
+An organization may alternately decide to be more proactive and failover applications back to their on-premises data center or to another cloud.
 This would be the primary responsibility of the organization, not the cloud service provider.

 Veritas executive vice president and chief product officer Mike Palmer, says it is clear organisations are lacking in understanding the anatomy of a cloud outage and that recovery is a joint responsibility between the cloud service provider and the business.